CongLeSolutionX/go_community/doc/internal-abi.md

 ## Future directions

-The ABI currently pre-reserves spill slots for argument registers so the compiler can statically generate an argument register spill path before calling into `runtime.morestack` to grow the stack.
+The ABI currently pre-reserves spill space for argument registers so the compiler can statically generate an argument spill path before calling into `runtime.morestack` to grow the stack.
 This keeps stack growth and stack scanning essentially unchanged from ABI0.
 However, it would reduce code size and make better use of stack space